mjoconnor52/TerminalRhythm/README.md

 # TerminalRhythm
-A terminal rhythm that we made for CSC 213
+A terminal rhythm that we made for CSC 213, Grinnell's Computer Aricheture Course

 Project Created by Jim Deng, Sam Rudenberg and Mikey O'Connor